Chaitanya-2004-code/MLOps/README.md

+### This project is a complete machine learning Pipeline for flower type prediction.
+It covers the entire process, including data processing, model training, experiment tracking with Kubeflow, Docker containerization, and Kubernetes to manage and run the workflow efficiently.
+It demonstrates how to build a simple, organized, and reproducible ML workflow.

 # Installation of Kubeflow Pipelines

 The best guide to install Kubeflow or any of its components is the official documentation.